fauxneticien/qbe-std_feats_eval/docs/usage.md

 ## System requirements

 The instructions here are working as of 2021-03-24, tested on a virtual instance with 24 CPU cores and 64 GB of RAM running Ubuntu 20.04 LTS, Docker Engine 20.10.5, and Docker Compose 1.28.4.
+See [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) or [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/) if you're on one of these platforms.
+The Docker images have all required interpreters and package dependencies pre-installed (Python, NumPy; R, dplyr; Perl, etc.), so if you choose not to use them, you may need to spend some time configuring your local environment to work with these scripts (e.g. STDEval requires Perl no newer than 5.18.4, and the Python scripts require at least Pandas 1.2.1; see `requirements.txt` and `scripts/Docker/Dockerfile`).

 ### Docker installation script